When Should I Replace My Helmet?

 At least one shop told a customer that the EPS in his three year old helmet was now "dried out."
 Other sales people refer to "outgassing" and say that the foam loses gas and impact performance is affected.
 Still others claim that helmets lose a percentage of their effectiveness each year, with the percentage growing with age.
 All of that is nothing but marketing hype to sell a replacement helmet before you need it.
 There is some loss of aromatics in the first hours and days after molding, and helmet designers take account of that for standards testing.
 But after that the foam stabilizes and does not change for many years, unless the EPS is placed in an oven for some period of time and baked.
 The interior of your car, for example, will not do that, based on helmets we have seen and at least one lab crash test of a helmet always kept in a car in Virginia over many summers.
 Helmet shells can be affected by car heat, but not the foam.
 The Snell Memorial Foundation has tested motorcycle helmets held in storage for more than 20 years and found that they still meet the original standard.

 In 2015 MEA Forensic reported on their extensive testing of used (but not crashed) bicycle helmets shows that the foam liners retain their performance over many years.
 Some of the helmets were as old as 26 years.
-T standard.
 They crash tested 675 helmets in their lab.
 Their analysis showed that there was no significant impact performance change with age.
-Their 26 year data including all 675 helmets tested produced only a 0.7g per year increase in impact readings at the higher drop height.
-After crash testing the helmets on a standard test rig, MEA took core samples from an uncrashed area of each helmet and tested them.
+Their data including all 675 helmets tested produced only a 0.7g per year increase in impact readings at the higher drop height.
+After crash testing the helmets on a standard test rig, MEA took core samples from an uncrashed area of 63 helmets and tested them.
 This generated data based solely on the foam performance.
 Again, the findings indicate that helmet liner foam does not deteriorate with age.
+We have more on this landmark study in this Update newsletter.

 An honest manufacturer: MET